AHT-AA/cross-platform-2048/README.md

 # cross-platform-2048
-Console based 2048 game for Linux, Windows, and DOS
+GUI-Console (Windows GUI, Linux, Dos Console) based 2048 game for Linux, Windows, and DOS

 To build this project: